 You don’t need a big, hefty kitchen appliance, like a wall oven, to do the heavy lifting in the kitchen.
 The right countertop models can churn out all the power you need to complete a wide range of cooking tasks, from toasting and roasting to baking and broiling.
 Plus, they require a lot less power, which makes them much more energy-efficient machines.

-Small countertop ovens don’t require as much counter space as the more powerful models, but they heat up quickly, so you can tackle tasks like reheating pizza or making a few chicken fingers for the kids more efficiently.
-Models with a convection feature offer additional advantages.
+Small countertop ovens don’t require as much counter space as the more powerful models, but they heat up quickly, so you can tackle tasks like reheating pizza or making a few chicken fingers efficiently.
+Models with a convection feature offer additional advantages."

 If you're ready to start cooking with this workhorse appliance, here are the best countertop ovens available online.